MarkIc5785/Fluoroscopy/README.md

  - A easier way to update contents?
 (Automated?)
  - Optimize the organ selector window (Filter with type/name)
  - A switch for DLC
+ - Save & Load
+ - Compare builds
+ - A normal set for normal human